JayFarei/webscraping_beautiful_soup/README.md

 Scraping is website specific & not generic.
 In this case I used https://www.money.co.uk mortgage section.

-Known limitation: the current version only works for the first page - as the URL does not reference the pagination.
-I seek to address this in a future iteration.

 #### Pre-requisites

 Make sure you have the latest version of python and pip